Creative translations, transcreation, copywriting and online journalism

 4. Proofreading, revision, copy-editing and beta testing

-You want to reach out to larger audiences online or in print with your project?
+Want to reach out to larger audiences online or in print with your project?
 Four eyes see more than two.
-With the following add-ons, you are on the safe side:
+With the following add-ons, you're playing safe:

 4.1 Proofreading and revision